MissAllSunday/OAward/README.md

 ######Known flaws

 - No permissions, admins ar ethe only ones who can add/delete awards.
-- Harcoded images folder, currently at Themes/default/images/
+- Harcoded images directory, currently at Themes/default/images/
 - No editing option
 - No predefined awards, each award must be set manually.
 - No predefined options to give awards automatically upon certain actions such as searching or registering